"Sea Change" - Tsunami & Marine Debris Installation

 "Swept Away" - Tohoku Tsunami Memorial

 Thanks to George Patterson, Director of the Tofino Botanical Gardens (TBG), I now have a beautiful home for the tsunami memorial.
 George has been planning to include a Japanese garden in the TBG, acknowledging the deep Japanese roots in this area.
-The memorial/garden site is located in a natural clearing surrounded by sword ferns, huckleberry bushes and old growth cedar snags, which just peaks out onto the Tofino Mudflats.
-The site, combined with my recent work on the Field Trip project, inspired me to revise the original memorial design.
+Installed in the fall of 2014, the memorial/garden site is located in a natural clearing surrounded by sword ferns, huckleberry bushes and old growth cedar snags, which just peaks out onto the Tofino Mudflats.
+The site, combined with my work on the Field Trip project, inspired me to revise the original memorial design.
 The new design incorporates a number of the tsunami artefacts I've collected such as house timbers, floats, pallets, etc.., recreating a wave of debris sweeping through the forest.
 I'm envisioning a pop art meets landscape art assemblage that honours the tsunami tragedy while reminding us of our own vulnerability.

 "The Art of Marine Debris" - Tofino BC

-This exhibit was initially featured as part of the 2014 Pacific Rim Whale Festival but just keeps getting extended by the good folks at Jamie's.
-The exhibit features a mix of old and new work.
+This exhibit was initially featured as part of the 2014 Pacific Rim Whale Festival but just kept getting extended by the good folks at the Rainforest Inn.
+The Inn was sold in 2019 and the exhibit has been relocated to my studio.
+The exhibit featured a mix of old and new work.
 The new work includes a set of 6 masks ("The People we Meet"), a crab float sculpture ("Cormorant Steals the Ball") and and a work comprised of 2 plastic pallets ("Palletive Care") lost in the Japanese tsunami.
 This last work was dismantled after the Whale Fest to free up space at the Inn.

 March 1-4 2016, Vancouver Convention Centre, Vancouver BC

-I am indebted to the Globe Conference organizers and Vancouver Aquarium for supporting the installation of "Catch of the Day" for the 2016 Globe Conference at the Vancouver Convention Centre.
+I am indebted to the Globe Conference organizers and Vancouver Aquarium for supporting the installation of "Daily Catch" for the 2016 Globe Conference at the Vancouver Convention Centre.
 The installation was in a high profile public space along the main corridor into the conference halls, Canada Place and the Pan Pacific Hotel.
 I tried to portray the story of plastic breaking down in the ocean to become ever smaller bits of micro-plastic.
 The debris used in the work also represented the amount removed last year from 100 m of shoreline along the West Coast Trail.
-I didn't have a good name for the piece until an old sea salt walked by as I was setting it up and asked if it was the "catch of the day".
+I didn't have a good name for the piece until an old sea salt walked by as I was setting up and asked if it was the "daily catch".
 Perfect!
-We also set up a monitor beside the piece that looped the inspiring new Great Canadian Shoreline Clean Up video shot during last summer's clean up on the West Coast Trail.
+We also set up a monitor beside the piece that looped the inspiring new Great Canadian Shoreline Clean Up video shot during the 2015 clean up on the West Coast Trail.
 The video was a great compliment to the peice, showing the debris in the exhibit as it was originally found and collected from the beach.

 "Debris" World Premiere - VIFF